Parent Advisory Council

 Paula Bibbs-Samuels

 Paula participates on several workgroups and committees addressing racial disparities, disparate representation and treatment, prevention methods, and improving practice and procedure to make lives better for children and families.
+Paula expresses that the work she does for families is her passion.
+Helping others is her drive.

 Ashley Cox

-Ashley Cox (WA) is a single mom to a beautiful 2-year-old and is a long-time advocate for children and families.
+Ashley Cox (WA) is a single mom to a beautiful young daughter and is a long-time advocate for children and families.
 Ashley began her advocacy journey as a youth leader working as a Senate Page at the state Capitol in Washington, testifying on behalf of children’s health care, access to dental care and breakfast after the bell.
 After Ashley became a mother, she realized how many more challenges families faced finding affordable childcare and accessing resources for mental health, especially around Post-Partum Depression.
 Through her experience growing up as the 6th sibling of a blended and host foster family, Ashley has identified the need for systems’ improvement.
-Now, as a mother, Ashley doesn’t want her daughter to have to navigate the situations that create high ACES scores and she involves herself in advocacy efforts to support healthy families.
-Ashley advocated for access to healthy meals in her small rural community by getting a local meat shop to accept SNAP benefits and recently was selected to attend the Anti-Hunger Summit in Washington DC.
-Ashley is a Washington State Parent Ambassador Alumni, a full-time student, and continues to be an advocate for protecting children in any way, shape, or form.
+Now, as a mother, Ashley doesn’t want her daughter to have to navigate the situations that create high ACEs scores and she involves herself in advocacy efforts to support healthy families.
+Ashley advocated for access to healthy meals in her small rural community by getting a local meat shop to accept SNAP benefits and recently was selected to attend the Anti-Hunger Summit in Washington, DC.
+Ashley is a Washington State Parent Ambassador alumnus, a full-time student, and continues to be an advocate for protecting children in any way, shape, or form.

 Michael Cupeles

 Michael Cupeles (NJ) is a champion of early childhood education, paternity, family, and community.
-Michael focuses on Fatherhood and is Nationally Certified through F&FCA and NFI.
+Michael focuses on Fatherhood and is Nationally Certified through Fathers & Families Coalition of America and National Fatherhood Initiative.
 As an ordained minister and chaplain, his passion is to stand up for human rights.
-Michael is the coordinator of the men’s initiative at Gateway Community Action Partnership Early Head Start & Head Start and Chairman of the AmeriCorps Seniors Foster Grandparents Advisory Committee.
+Michael is the Coordinator of the Men’s Initiative at Gateway Community Action Partnership Early Head Start & Head Start.
 He serves on school boards and is a board member of the New Jersey Local Selective Service System Region 1, and a member of the New Jersey Department of Children & Family, Office of Family Voice Fatherhood Engagement Committee acting as a Liaison to the New Jersey Head Start Association.
-Michael is also the VP/Chief Strategy Planning and Development Officer for Latino X Radio, a non-profit in New Jersey.
-His heart and passion is to see community grow as we walk together through the human experience that we like to call life.

 Eileen Graham